-Already garnering a lot of high praise in the community, Scary Kisses is a dark fantasy anthology that was released in early 2010.
-It features a huge chunk of authors from the entire Australian speculative league and the impact of its success has guaranteed a sequel of sorts with the upcoming More Scary Kisses.
+Already garnering a lot of high praise in the community, Scary Kisses is a dark fantasy anthology released in early 2010.
+It features a huge chunk of authors from the entire Australian speculative league, and the impact of its success has guaranteed a sequel of sorts with the upcoming More Scary Kisses.
 Beginning with the title of each tale, let’s have a look at all the stories individually:

 The Anstruther Woman by Nicole R. Murphy

 Set among wilds of the Australian outback, this is the story of a small community who bands together under the threat of an unknown assailant attacking livestock.
 Rumours abound of the elusive big-cats haunting the rough country.
 Ally, local wise woman and head of the Anstruther farm, works together with local legend Tynan to solve the mystery.
 What I liked here was the almost gothic flavour Nicole imbues into the story - although set in Australia it has a decidedly New England feel.